sam2829/strongest-avenger-drf/README.md

   - Next name your project and select the tiny turtle plan, then click select region.
   - Select the data center near to you then click review.
   - Check the options you selected the click create instance.
-  - Once ElephantSQL instance created, click on the instance created and there you will see the URL, which you can copy ready to be placed in the heroku app.
+  - Once ElephantSQL instance created, click on the instance created and there you will see the URL, which you can copy ready to be placed in the Heroku app.
   - You will also need to log into your Cloudinary account, there you can select the dashboard option.
-In there you will see your Cloudinary URL, you will also need this for the heroku app.
+In there you will see your Cloudinary URL, you will also need this for the Heroku app.
 You can copy this by clicking on the eye symbol next to it.
   - If you have any code that you have kept private which has been prevented from loading to your GitHub, then you must click on the button "Reveal Config Vars".
 A small table will then appear with columns "key" and "value".
 Config Vars used:
     - CLOUDINARY_URL: (Enter Cloudinary API URL)
     - DATABASE URL: (Enter the database URL from ElephantSQL)